 1996 Grand Mound Wastewater Comprehensive Plan

 Prepared by consultant Earth Tech, Inc. for Thurston County, this plan updates and replaces the 1987 Grand Mound Sewerage General Plan.
 This updated Sewerage General Plan identifies a wastewater service area boundary coinciding with the Grand Mound Urban Growth Area.
-This plan evaluates a range of alternatives and makes recommendations for phased construction of wastewater collection, treatment and disposal systems for the urban growth area.
-Implementation of the plan will accommodate commercial, industrial and residential development at densities envisioned within the urban growth area.
+This plan evaluates a range of alternatives and makes recommendations for phased construction of wastewater collection, treatment, and disposal systems for the urban growth area.
+Implementation of the plan will accommodate commercial, industrial, and residential development at densities envisioned within the urban growth area.
 The plan was adopted by the Board of County Commissioners as the Grand Mound Sewerage General Plan on June 24, 1996.
 Reference copies are available at the Thurston County Department of Water and Waste Management.

 1996 Grand Mound Water System Plan (Amended 2005)